Hey Kids (Start Here)

 In the dim light of a single bedside lamp, Hermann opens a metal cabinet and removes an unadorned box.

-“I mean, shit, man,” Newton says, from where he has draped himself in an inebriated sprawl atop Hermann’s bed.
+“I mean, shit, man.”
+Newton has draped himself in an inebriated sprawl atop Hermann’s bed.
 “I mean really.”

-Hermann does not believe this particular string of words merits a reply.
-He therefore begins unboxing sake glasses with quiet precision.
+Hermann doesn’t believe this particular string of words merits a reply.
+He begins unboxing sake glasses with quiet precision.

-Hermann looks over one shoulder and eyes his colleague in a manner he hopes captures the unimpressed skepticism he is currently feeling.
-He does not believe he has ever seen Newton quite this inebriated.
+Hermann looks over one shoulder and eyes his colleague in a manner he hopes captures the unimpressed skepticism he’s currently feeling.
+He’s never seen Newton quite this inebriated.
 Such a state does nothing for the man’s ability to express himself.

 “I am exceptionally pissed,” Newton elaborates.

-“About what, exactly?”
-Hermann replies, already understanding the implied answer but trying to pull the question into something that might serve as a lacquer over his own unfinished despair.
+“About what?”
+Hermann already understands the implied answer but hopes for an answer that might lacquer over his own unfinished despair.

 He pours clear and perfect sake into clear and perfect glass.

-“About what.
-About what?”
-Newton asks, taking the alcohol that Hermann offers him and commencing what will likely be their final round of drinking for the night.
-“You know exactly what.”
+Newton takes the alcohol Hermann offers and commences what will likely be their final round of drinking for the evening.
+“You know what.”

-Hermann sits next to him on the bed and says nothing.
+Hermann sits beside him on the bed and says nothing.

-He takes a measured sip of his sake and stares at the opposite wall.
+He takes a measured sip of sake and stares at the opposite wall.

-Hermann says nothing because there is nothing to say.
-His equilibrium has been destroyed—by this humid night in Hong Kong and its attendant alcohol, by his father’s fragile Wall and the funding it’s diverted, by the continuing grind of political interest superseding rational inquiry time after time after time after time even under the metaphorical gun of literal extinction.
+Hermann says nothing because there’s nothing to say.
+His equilibrium is gone, destroyed by this humid night in Hong Kong and its attendant alcohol, by his father’s fragile Wall and the funding it’s diverted, by the continuing grind of political interest superseding rational inquiry time after time after time after time even under the metaphorical gun of literal extinction.

-“No,” Hermann replies, staring at his own hands, holding his own glass, full of someone else’s sake.
+“No.” Hermann studies his own glass, full of someone else’s sake.

 “The Jaegers will not, in isolation, shut it.”